 Sure, it’s not quite Vegas but new residents will find that Phoenix is a fun place to be when the sun goes down.
 From ale houses and dive bars to rooftop cocktail bars and sophisticated nightclubs, Phoenix has an exciting bevy of nightlife venues.

-There are several nightlife hubs in Phoenix and the surrounding Valley of the Sun area.
-Downtown Phoenix is the obvious choice but it tends to be geared towards visitors rather than locals.
+There are several nightlife hubs in Phoenix and the surrounding area.
+Downtown Phoenix is the obvious choice, but it tends to be geared towards visitors rather than locals.
 The Roosevelt Row Arts District with its laid-back vibe is the popular gathering spot among the Bohemian crowd who are drawn to the great live music on offer.
 Old town Scottsdale is home to a high density of bars and clubs, while downtown Tempe is also a top choice for revellers.

 Sports and outdoor activities in Phoenix